top of page

 • No singing indoors.

 Most young people are not likely to get very sick from COVID-19, but some will.
-Being vaccinated for COVID-19 is the best way to protect young people from COVID-19.
+Vaccination is the best way to protect young people from COVID-19.

 • Obesity